uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

  * TDR Staging
  * Transfer Digital Records

-#### Testing from the command line with sbt
+#### Testing from the command line with sbt and npm

 The tests should be run in the `govuk-notify-spi` and `event-publisher-spi` directories when using sbt on the command line, depending on which spi is being worked on.

+There are tests for the login theme typescript which can be run in the root directory using `npm test`

 ### Overriding default text